Summary

 For product videos, you should embed them in the product page, near the add to cart button.
 Make sure you enable the autoplay feature on your video platform.
 People don’t naturally click on the “play” icon; that’s why Facebook put all of its videos in autoplay.

 For videos showing people - similar to the last Instagram story you watched - display them at the right moment of your visitors’ journey.
-To avoid being intrusive, use them according to your visitors’ actions on your store.
-For example, if they make a purchase, thank them through a pre-recorded video on the confirmation page.
+To avoid being intrusive, utilize them according to your visitor’s actions on your store.
+For example, if they make an online purchase, consider thanking them through a pre-recorded video on the confirmation page.
 This way, your website’s layout remains unchanged and your customer journey becomes more personalized.

 5 types of pre-recorded videos to use on your website